cloudnativeapp/charts/README.md

 To add the charts repo for your local client, run:

 ```
-helm repo add aliyun https://apphub.aliyuncs.com
+helm repo add apphub https://apphub.aliyuncs.com
 ```

 ## Chart Sources

 ### Open source charts

-There are many popular Helm charts on Github.
+Many popular open source Helm charts exists on Github.
-But they are hosted outside China, and they contain content unavailable in China.
-For example, `gcr.io` prefixed images.
+But they are mostly hosted outside China, and contain content unable to access from China.
+For example, container images on `gcr.io` .
-We do our best to localize these charts and synchronize with upstream charts periodically.
+We do our best to localize these charts and synchronize with upstream periodically.
-The localized charts will be hosted in China on Alibaba Cloud for availability and speed-up.
+The localized charts and content will be hosted in China on Alibaba Cloud for availability and speed-up.

 These charts are located under `curated/`.